mheroth/Disasters_Response_Project/README.md

 ## Project Motivation

 In this project we use labeled text data provided by Figure Eight to train a machine learning model and perform a multioutput classification in a web app.
 The model is build by using a sklearn pipeline including a random forest classifier.
 Gridsearch is then used to tune the model parameters.
+This application will help people and organizations all over the world since they can classify disaster messages in their disaster class.
+So it is possible to directly know which disaster did very likely happen when a message comes in.

 A user can enter text inside a Flask web app and get his message classified into multiple categories.